luisdiogo2071317/azure-docs.pt-pt/articles/billing/billing-understand-reserved-instance-usage.md

 ---
-title: Compreender a utilização de reserva do Azure para a subscrição pay as you go | Documentos da Microsoft
+title: Compreender a utilização de reservas de Azure para a subscrição pay as you go | Documentos da Microsoft
 description: Saiba como ler sua utilização para compreender a forma como é aplicada a reserva do Azure para a sua subscrição pay as you go.
 services: billing
 documentationcenter: ''